aspose-slides-cloud/aspose-slides-cloud-android/README.md

 # Android REST API to Process Presentation in Cloud
 This repository contains Aspose.Slides Cloud SDK for Java source code.
 This SDK allows you to [process & manipulate PPT, PPTX, ODP, OTP](https://products.aspose.cloud/slides/android) using Aspose.slides Cloud REST APIs in your android applications.

+You may want to check out Aspose free [[PowerPoint to Word Converter]](https://products.aspose.app/slides/conversion/ppt-to-word) because it is a live implementation of one of the most popular conversion processes.

 ## Presentation Processing Features

 - Fetch presentation images in any of the supported file formats.